apache/druid/docs/querying/caching.md

 ---
 id: caching
 title: "Query caching"
-description: "Describes Apache Druid per-segment and whole-query cache types.
+description: "Describes Apache&circledR; Druid per-segment and whole-query cache types.
 Identifies services where you can enable caching and suggestions for caching strategy."
 ---

 <!--